Skin-to-Skin

 How?

-• Mother can support baby as needed.
+• The birthing parent can support baby as needed.

 • Baby may need time to rest and be still.
 It may take time before baby is interested in feeding.